Chapter 10 Map Algebra

 Figure 10.5: Example of a focal operation where the output cell values take on the average value of neighboring cells from the input raster.
 Surrounding non-existent cells are ignored.

-In addition to defining the neighborhood shape and dimension, a kernel also defines the weight each neighboring cell contributes to the summary statistic.
-For example, all cells in a 3 by 3 neighbor could each contribute 1/9th of their value to the summarized value (i.e. equal weight).
-But the weight can take on a more complex form defined by a function; such weights are defined by a kernel function.
-One popular function is a Gaussian weighted function which assigns greater weight to nearby cells than those further away.
+n addition to defining the shape and size of the neighborhood, a kernel also specifies the weight each neighboring cell contributes to the summary statistic.
+For example, in a 3×3 neighborhood, each cell might contribute an equal weight of 1/9th to the final value.
+However, weights can also be defined using more complex functions–these are known as kernel functions.
+One commonly used kernel function is the Gaussian, which assigns greater weight to cells closer to the center and less to those farther away.

 Example of a focal operation where the kernel is defined by a Gaussian function whereby the closest cells are assigned a greater weight.